Kaiser Permanente Medicare Advantage Review

 - RVers and snowbirds: Kaiser Permanente offers Medicare Cost plans that provide flexibility for enrollees who live in different locations around the country during the year.

-- Dual eligibles: Kaiser Permanente has plans for individuals who qualify for both Medicare and Medicaid (or similar state-run assistance programs, such as Medi-Cal).
+- Dual eligible: Kaiser Permanente has plans for individuals who qualify for both Medicare and Medicaid (or similar state-run assistance programs, such as Medi-Cal).

 Kaiser Permanente Medicare Advantage plan overview